LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/intro/index.md

 1. Open a terminal and `cd` into the project file.
    1. You will see `candidate-testing.js` and other files if you run `ls`
 1. Run `npm install` to bring in all of the packages you need to run the application
-1. Run `npm install jest` this will install the unit tests for autograding
-1. Run `npm i readline-sync` to install `readline-sync`

 You should be ready to code your application.
 Good luck!